liamgreenhill/liamnugent.me/writing/posts/helping-dysfunctional-teams/index.md

 Once you start getting some suggestions back and can tick those tasks off the list, you start to generate positive momentum.
 Nurture that.

 If a plan emerges, champion it.
 Be wary of naysayers.
 Challenge them respectfully with "how do *you* think we should...?" questions.
-If they have a better idea, champion that, if they don't respond at all then gently suggest "maybe we should go with this, if no-one else has a better idea".
+If they have a better idea, champion that, if they don't respond at all then gently suggest "maybe we should go with this if no-one else has a better idea".

 Avoid words like "need", "just", "one" or "small".
 Basically, anything that imposes a view of other people's work.
 It seems trivial but try to see it from the other side.

 Saying "I just need you to change that one small thing" hits the morale-killing jackpot.
-It unthinkingly diminishes the someone else's efforts.
+It unthinkingly diminishes someone else's efforts.
 An engineer or a designer could reasonably react by thinking "what do you know about how to do this?!".
 Your job is to help everyone drop their guard and feel safe enough to contribute.

-Instead, try "We're all looking at you here because you're good at this and this is a naaasty problem.
+Instead, try "We're all looking at you here because you're good at this and this is a nasty problem.
 Maybe you know a way to make this part work?".

 More often than not, people want to help.